derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-25/11/2023 16:14:12 : 3 Database Admins walked into a NoSQL bar.
+26/11/2023 16:14:29 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why don't jokes work in octal?
-Because 7 10 11.
+Unix is user friendly.
+It's just very particular about who its friends are.
 <!-- replace-with-joke ends -->